Bobby Scott (politician): Tenure

 Scott supports LGBT rights.
 In 2009, he voted in favor of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, a bill that expanded the federal hate crime law to cover crimes biased by the victim's sexual orientation or gender identity.
 In 2010, he voted in favor of the Don't Ask, Don't Tell Repeal Act.
 In 2019, Scott voted in favor of the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity, and urged Congress members to support the legislation.

 Scott was an outspoken opponent of the Bush administration.
 He opposed the Patriot Act, explaining that officials could abuse their power by promoting anti-terrorist security and develop unfair "racial profiling".
 In 2002 Scott voted against the Iraq war resolution and did not support any of the Bush Doctrine in reference to the Iraq war.

 For his tenure as the chairman of the House Education and Labor Committee in the 116th Congress, Scott earned an "A" grade from the nonpartisan Lugar Center's Congressional Oversight Hearing Index.

 Scott voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

-Scott was one of two Democrats along with Nikema Williams who voted against the expulsion of former New York representative George Santos.
+Scott and Nikema Williams were the only two Democrats who voted against the expulsion of New York representative George Santos in 2023.